 Featured Concerts in partnership with the Richmond Symphony

-Community Concerts will showcase the violins in a unique setting as Violins of Hope Community Partners host their own intimate events across the city of Richmond and beyond.
+The Community Concert series showcased the violins in a unique setting as Violins of Hope Community Partners hosted their own intimate events across the city of Richmond and beyond.

-The 12 week exhibit will bring forth multiple opportunities for in-depth conversations surrounding not only the violins and the horrors of the Holocaust, but the meaningful and much needed conversation around tolerance and social justice.
+The 12-week exhibit brought forth multiple opportunities for in-depth conversations surrounding not only the violins and the horrors of the Holocaust, but the meaningful and much-needed conversation around tolerance and social justice.

 October 12, 2021

 WATCH PRESENTATION RECORDING

 Join the Virginia Museum of History and Culture, The Virginia Holocaust Museum, and the Black History Museum and Culture Center of Virginia for a special Movie Mythbusting event.
 This program will focus on Defiance, a Holocaust film with connections to our Violins of Hope exhibits.
 Avshi Weinstein, grandson of Asael Bielski (portrayed by Jamie Bell in the film), works with his father Amnon to manage the Violins of Hope collection.
 Learn more about the exhibit here: Violins of Hope and the film below:

 In 1941, the Nazis and their collaborators are murdering Eastern European Jews by the thousands.
 Three brothers, Tuvia, Zus, and Asael Bielski, who are Jewish, manage to escape and take refuge in the forest where they played in childhood.
 Wanting to avenge the deaths of their loved ones, the brothers turn their daily struggle for survival into a battle against the Nazis.
 As news of their activites spreads, other Jews join the brothers.
 Willing to risk their lives for even brief freedom, they become known as the Bielski Partisans.